emreariyurek/mynotes/cpp/oop.md

 > **What is Polymorphism?**

 * It means that objects behave differently in different contexts.
-* In C++, we have two types of polymorphism: Compile-time and run-time.
+* In C++, we have two types of polymorphism: Compile time and Run time.

-1. Compile-time Polymorphism
+1. *Compile-time Polymorphism*
    * This is also known as static or early binding.
-   * Supported by templates, function/operator overloading and default arguments.
+   * It is supported by templates, function / operator overloading and default arguments.
-2. Run-time Polymorphism
+2. *Run-time Polymorphism*
    * This is also known as dynamic or late binding.
-   * Supported by virtual functions and inheritance.
+   * It is supported by virtual functions and inheritance.

 > **What is virtual keyword?**

 * It provides run-time polymorphism.

-* Resolved at run-time, compiler determines the type of the object at runtime and call appropriate function.
+* It is resolved at run-time.
+Compiler determines the type of the object at runtime and call appropriate function.

   ```c++
   class Animal {